 To evaluate other students' assignments, go to the peer review section and you will be prompted to download a file with one assignment.
 Follow the rubric, put comments in the comment box (this is required), and submit.
 You will then be given a second assignment to review, and then a third.
-If you move away from the page, you will be given a new, random assignment to review.
-Check the submission number and make sure it matches with what is displayed on the screen.
+Check the submission number of the ZIP file you download and make sure it matches with what is displayed on the screen.
 Do one assignment review completely to avoid accidentally evaluating the wrong assignment!
 Make sure you have done all the reviews before the deadline in order to receive your full score.

 You should receive a reminder email about the submission and evaluation deadlines 24 hours before they are due.
 It is your responsibility to make sure you complete the work by the deadline - the deadline will be listed on the peer review section, in emails, on the forum, and the instructor may bring it up during office hours.

 How are peer review segments graded?
 When you submit an assignment for peer review, you will receive an average grade based on the evaluations your peers will give you, which will count as 2/3 of your grade.
 The remaining 1/3 of the grade is given to you when you complete three evaluations for your peers.

 - You submit your assignment and go ahead and evaluate three other assignments.
 You get 1/3 of the total points, so ~33.3%.

 - Your peers evaluate your assignment and give you an average score of 80%, which counts towards 2/3 of your total score, so ~53.3%.

 - Your total score for the peer review is therefore ~ 86.7%.